 - Immediately report all emergencies using: Emergency telephone number 2222 - Dialing 2222 on an in-plant telephone notifies emergency responders.
-"2222" is used to report: - Hydrocarbon releases/fire/toxic vapour releases/serious injuries or health problems - serious health problems could be non-work related, i.e., signs of a stroke, heart attack, seizure, anaphylactic shock, difficulty breathing - if your gut-check would tell you to call an ambulance and you're at site, dial 2222 for medical response - Provide the following information: What is the emergency?
+"2222" is used to report: - Hydrocarbon releases/fire/toxic vapour releases/serious injuries or health problems - serious health problems could be non-work related, i.e., signs of a stroke, heart attack, seizure, anaphylactic shock, difficulty breathing - Provide the following information: What is the emergency?
 Where is the emergency? (be specific) Who is calling?
 Where are you? (number and location) - Stay on the phone to answer questions, and wait for help to arrive - In the event of a fire or serious injury, take prompt action to render assistance after reporting the emergency (by calling 2222).
 Once the site emergency response personnel arrive, move to a safe location unless requested to assist. - Cell phones/external phones cannot be used to call 2222.
 If calling to report an emergency from a cell phone/external phone, call 519-336-ESSO(3776). - Inform gate 318 of abnormal conditions (i.e., excessive flaring, loud continuous noise, significant odours, etc.) that have the potential for offsite impact, contact @ 15666.